linode/docs/docs/guides/applications/remote-desktop/centos-install-and-configure-vnc-server/index.md

 ---
 slug: centos-install-and-configure-vnc-server
+title: "Install and Configure VNC Server on Centos 8"
 description: 'This guide will show you how to install and configure a VNC server which you can remotely connect to and run a desktop environment with on CentOS 8.'
+authors: ["Nathaniel Stickman"]
+contributors: ["Nathaniel Stickman"]
+published: 2021-07-02
 og_description: 'This guide shows you how to install, configure, and use a VNC server to connect to a CentOS 8 remotely.'
 keywords: ['centos vnc server']
 tags: ['networking', 'linux', 'centos']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-07-02
-title: "Install and Configure VNC Server on Centos 8"
 external_resources:
 - '[TigerVNC documentation](https://tigervnc.org/doc/Xvnc.html)'
 - '[RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)'